nohitha/CS50-lecture-update/README.md

 * Code in python looks simpler than C and also capable of solving data science problems.
 * hello world program in python -> print("hello, world")
 * No need of standard library, declare a main function, specify a new line in print, use of semicolons like C.
-* Python is an interpreted language, which means that we actually run another program (an interpreter) that reads our source code and runs it top to bottom.
-For example, we can save the above as hello.py, and run the command python hello.py to run our code, without having to compile it.
+* Python is an interpreted language, means we actually run another program (an interpreter) that reads our source code and runs it top to bottom.
+For eg: we can save the above as hello.py, and run the command python hello.py to run our code, without having to compile it.
 * Eg: answer = get_string("What's your name?\n")
 print("hello, " + answer)
 * We create a variable called answer, without specifying the type (the interpreter determins that from context for us), and we can easily combine two strings with the + operator before we pass it into print.